1. Student Learning Outcomes (SLO)

 Note:

-Course Student Learning Outcomes are set by Departments and should not be altered.
+Student Learning Outcomes are set by Departments and should not be altered in any way.

 Before the Course Starts

-1.1 Review the course Student Learning Outcomes (SLOs) for relevancy and current alignment to the course content and materials.
+1.1 Review the course Student Learning Outcomes (SLOs) for relevancy and alignment to course assessments and materials.
+Official course Student Learning Outcomes (SLOs) can be viewed via LCC's Concourse Syllabus System .

 1.5 Confirm all SLOs are being assessed, and at an appropriate cognitive level for the course (Bloom’s Taxonomy ).